Small Area Grasses We Want to Run Across

 It can be mowed short, creating a safer space for kids to play and for the elderly to walk.
 Though hot months may require regular trims depending on the lawn’s location and use, a real plus during busy, hot summertimes is that it is a fairly slow grower.

-While I love my western neighbor’s zoysia lawn, my southern neighbor despises its winter coloring.
-So, it’s not for everyone, but remember, to each his own!
+While I love my western neighbor’s zoysia lawn, my southern neighbor despises its winter coloring so it’s not for everyone.
+But remember, to each his own in his own yard!

 It is quite cheery when established correctly and left to dance in the breeze, though trimming with a mower is acceptable for more formal locations.
 This grass also makes a patio pot a merry spot in wintertime.
 When ryegrass is happy, everybody’s happy!